-Active learning should include a minimum 1 to 4 hours focused review for each topic missed (based on score).
-Student should identify three (3) Critical Points to remember for each topic.
+Active learning should include a minimum of 1 to 4 hours focused review for each topic missed (based on score).
+The student should identify three (3) Critical Points to remember for each topic and/or complete assigned Active Learning Templates as defined by the instructor.
 This is mandatory.